MicrosoftDocs/azure-docs/articles/machine-learning/how-to-create-manage-compute-instance.md

 * [Manage](#manage) (start, stop, restart, delete) a compute instance
 * [Create  a schedule](#schedule-automatic-start-and-stop-preview) to automatically start and stop the compute instance (preview)

-You can also [use a setup script](how-to-customize-compute-instance.md) to create the compute instance with your own custom environment.
+You can also [use a setup script (preview)](how-to-customize-compute-instance.md) to create the compute instance with your own custom environment.

 Compute instances can run jobs securely in a [virtual network environment](how-to-secure-training-vnet.md), without requiring enterprises to open up SSH ports.
 The job executes in a containerized environment and packages your model dependencies in a Docker container.